ForsakenIdol/CITS4402-Project/README.md

 Out of the 40 default classes provided for this project, class `s1` was the most frequently misclassed; in fact, regardless of whether there were 1 or 9 training images per class, images from `s1` were very rarely classed correctly, and the first image displayed from this class was consistently incorrectly assigned a different class label.

-The most frequent incorrect label was class `s36`.
-This means that the images that were incorrectly classed were most likely assigned the `s36` class label.
+The most frequent incorrect label was class `s9`.
+This means that the images that were incorrectly classed were most likely assigned the `s9` class label.
 This label was most prominently incorrectly assigned to class `s1` and to other classes when there were less than 7 images in the training set.

+We experimented with one additional class using face images from a member of our group.
+The additional of this extra class did not substantially alter the accuracy of our classifier.
+The new class can be found in folder `s41`.

 ## Project Members